 is particularly useful in treatment of irregular menstruation and

-Like ginseng and astragalus, ashwagandha is also classified as a rejuvenative Chi (Qi) tonic because of its actions at increasing physical strength and muscle mass beneficial for a wide range of people including children, seniors as well as body builders.
-It can however be a preferred, as well as less expensive, option to ginseng which can be too over stimulating for some people.
+Like ginseng and astragalus, ashwagandha is also classified as a rejuvenative Chi (Qi) tonic because of its claimed actions at increasing physical strength and muscle mass beneficial for a wide range of people including children, seniors as well as body builders.
+It can be a preferred, as well as less expensive, option to ginseng which can be too over-stimulating for some people.

 As mentioned in the book "Rasayana, Ayurvedic Herbs for Rejuvenation and Longevity", the Indian name ashwagandha translates as "ashwa", meaning "horse", and "gandha", meaning "smell."
 This makes reference to the freshly harvested roots, which are believed to have a strong scent with a horse-like odor.
 This is of no surprise as potent aromas are commonly the case with many tonic roots.
 We, however, find that the dried roots or powders have a fairly mild earthy scent.
 In Ayurvedic texts, this association is also equated to the strength and sexual stamina of horses or stallions.

 In a study analyzing the effects of Withania somnifera on muscle strength and recovery, it was reported that "ashwagandha supplementation is associated with significant increases in muscle mass and strength and suggests that ashwagandha supplementation may be useful in conjunction with a resistance training program."